dpk5e7/powderlines-js/README.md

 ## Overview

 Use our free API for accessing SNOTEL station data.
 Our API is useful for finding current snow levels in mountainous regions across the United States.
-Over 800 SNOTEL stations are available.
+895 SNOTEL stations are available.

 ### [https://powderlines.kellysoftware.org/](https://powderlines.kellysoftware.org/)